morvencao/notes/Istio/setup-central-istiod-with-submariner.md

 > Note: Replace `<target-namespace>` with the appropriate namespace, in our experiment, the namespace is `sample`.

-2. Deploy the `helloworld` application in to `sample` namespace in the remote cluster `mcscluster2`:
+2. Deploy the `helloworld` application in to the `sample` namespace in the remote cluster `mcscluster2`:

 ```bash
 oc --kubeconfig=$PWD/mcscluster2/auth/kubeconfig create ns sample